sablier-labs/docs/docs/concepts/bob/04-lido-adapter.md

 ```

 During the first redemption, the adapter converts wstETH back into WETH and transfers them to the Bob contract.
 There
-are two pathways implemented to in the adapter to convert wstETH back into WETH:
+are two pathways implemented in the adapter to convert wstETH back into WETH:

 ### Curve Swap (Default)